jboyd8/milestone-project-3/README.md

 Future features will hopefully be to find another API that offers further historical data and possibly more player and match stats so that the user can see the stats live in the site whilst creating a report.
+I would also look to create a more robust solution for user authentication.

 ## Technologies/Support Used